Scroll down for news on these hot topics:

 The Tax Division of the U.S. Department of Justice can ask federal courts to permanently bar certain preparers from preparing federal tax returns for others if preparers fail to meet due diligence requirements.
 Recent injunctions permanently barred preparers whose incorrect returns resulted in millions of dollars in losses to the federal government.

 Learn more about refundable credit eligibility rules, paid preparer due diligence requirements and more.
 Many of the educational opportunities offer continuing education credits.

 Protect Your EFIN and PTIN

 Keep yourself and your practice safe from fraud.
-We have found unauthorized uses of PTINs, Preparer Tax Identification Numbers, and EFINs, Electronic Filing Identification Numbers.
+We have found unauthorized uses of Preparer Tax Identification Numbers (PTINs) and Electronic Filing Identification Numbers (EFINs).
 Find out more on our page, What Can I Do to Protect my EFIN and PTIN?

-Visit What's Hot on EITC and Refundable Credit Central for more news related to refundable credits.
+Visit What's Hot on Earned Income Tax Credit & Other Refundable Credits for more news related to refundable credits.